Earthquakes: the 10 biggest in history

 Big earthquakes on the rise

 Seismologists have noticed an increase in high-magnitude, high-impact earthquakes in the last decade, says Mike, but there are few theories to explain this.
-"Energy released by earthquakes on a global scale in the last decade is much more than in the previous 25 to30 years," he told Australian Geographic.
-"However, the period 1952-1965 had equally as much energy released."
+“Energy released by earthquakes on a global scale in the last decade is much more than in the previous 25 to30 years,” he said.
+“However, the period 1952-1965 had equally as much energy released.”

 This earthquake killed 1655 people, injured 3000 and displaced two million.
 It caused US$550 million damage in Chile, while the tsunami that it spawned caused deaths and damage as far away as Hawaii, Japan and the Philippines.
 The ‘rupture zone’ of the quake was more than 1000 km long.
 Two days after the initial quake, the nearby volcano Puyehue erupted, sending ash and steam up to 6 km into the atmosphere over a period of several weeks.